teberhardt/cards-over-lan/README.md

 ## Features

 * **Completely local.** Host it on any old system.
 No Internet connection necessary!
-* **Mobile friendly.** The game was designed in a responsive manner, so it's almost like you're really playing the game and not sitting in a sad circle staring at screens.
+* **Mobile friendly.** The game was designed to work on phones, so it's almost like you're really playing a game and not sitting in a sad circle staring at screens.
 * **Custom decks.** Write your own decks with a simple JSON format.
 You can also mix and match cards by adding multiple decks to your server.
 * **Localizable cards.** Cards written in multiple languages will adapt to the system language of your device.
 * **Trophies.** At the end of each game, see what Special Kind of Awful™ your friends really are.
-* **Bots.** Add fake player to your game that pick random cards which are still funnier than you.
+* **Bots.** Add fake players to your game that pick random cards, yet are still funnier than you.
 * **Card upgrades.** Some card may be "upgraded" by using Card Coins, which you get when you win a round.
 They might have more uses later, or removed entirely!
 Isn't that fun?
 * **Skippable cards.** If you don't like the current black card, you can vote to skip it with the press of a button.
 * **Idle detection.** If players are idle, the server ignores them to make them feel socially awkward.
-* **Player preservation.** In conjunction with idle detection, if a player disconnects and returns within a set time limit, they continue as if they never left the game.
+* **Player preservation.** If a player disconnects and returns within a set time limit, they can continue on as if they never left the game.

 ## How does it work?

-The game server is a [Nancy](http://nancyfx.org/) web server combined with a [WebSocket-Sharp](https://github.com/sta/websocket-sharp) real-time communication system.
+The game server is a [Nancy](http://nancyfx.org/) web server combined with a [WebSocket-Sharp](https://github.com/sta/websocket-sharp) server.
+Basically, it's hosted like a website, but right inside your own home!
+Incredible.
-The game server dishes out the static assets like Emeril Lagasse with his Baby Bam, and the WebSocket server keeps the player sessions running like Hell's Kitchen. ***[BAM!](https://www.youtube.com/watch?v=XvazQUYG1kE)***

 ## How do I use it?

 The root directory of the project contains three important folders:

-* `/packs` contains all of the JSON-formatted card decks, trophies and taunts for the game.
+* `/packs` contains all of the JSON-formatted card decks, trophies and bot taunts for the game.
-* `/web_content` contains the web UI code.
+* `/web_content` contains the webapp code.
-* `/CardsOverLan` contains the server that keeps the game kickin'.
+* `/CardsOverLan` contains the server code.

 ## Building the Server